Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-07-typography.md

   - [ ] abbr
   - [ ] code (this might use a different font - probably a fixed width font)

+You may not specifically define styles for everyone of the elements above, but you should consider the styles for each of these.

 ### Deliverable

 A link to the branch of your project with the improved typography.

 ### Due date

+- Monday June 28

 ## Assessing the assignment